crsl4/julia-workshop/lectures/day1_2get-started.md

  uuid = "5789e2e9-d7fb-5bc7-8068-2c6fae9b9549"
  version = "1.4.3"
 ```
+The packages have a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) string which is the universally unique identifier.

+More on the `Project.toml` and `Manifest.toml` files [here](https://julialang.github.io/Pkg.jl/v1/toml-files/#Project-and-Manifest-1).

 3. Whenever you want to start working on your project, you type:
 ```julia